Brooklyn Paramount

 Many stars have appeared on its stage, including:Buddy Rogers, Eddie Cantor, George Jessel, Mae West and Rudy Vallee.
 In later years business did pick up until the downturn began due to the increasing popularity of Television.
 It became popular in the 1950’s and one could say even famous for the Rock ‘n Roll shows staged by Alan Freed where Fats Domino, Little Richard and Jerry Lee Lewis had the audiences dancing in the aisles.
 The last live show was in 1961:-Clay Cole’s “Easter Parade of Stars” starring Jackie Wilson and an all-star cast.
 A sparse audience of only 300 came along to see the final film “Hatari!” starring John Wayne on August 28, 1962.

 The Long Island University had already purchased the building in 1950 and converted the office block into their Brooklyn Campus.
 Upon the Paramount Theatre’s closure in 1962 they took over the theatre section of the building and removed the two giant blade signs and sky sign on the roof.
-The marquee was also removed and the vestibule entrance on the corner has been filled in and a new entrance inserted.
+The marquee was also removed and the vestibule entrance on the corner was filled in and a new entrance inserted.
 The main lobby of the theatre served as a student canteen, and the spacious lounges beneath were used as conference rooms and offices.

 In the auditorium the orchestra floor was levelled to provide the facility with a basket-ball court, and the mezzanine level and loge seats were removed.
 The rear of the huge balcony was converted into offices.
 It reopened in 1962 as the Harold and Maria Schwartz Athletic Center.
 It was later renamed Metcalfe Hall.